4waisenkinder/4waisenkinder.github.io/source/_posts/2013-09-21-getting-started-with-web-components-and-polymer-dot-js.markdown

 I will continue playing around with this.
 My next goal is to achieve a new input element type like ```<input type="myFancyCheckbox">``` that I actually can use inside of my forms, but I have got no idea how this works yet.
 Addiontally implementing custom pseudo elements to make the components accessible and styleable from the outside seams to be a reasonable next step.

 So, thanks for reading.
 Feedback is as always really welcome. ;)

+A follow up post about making the checkbox customizable can be found [here](http://4waisenkinder.de/blog/2013/10/05/getting-started-with-web-components-and-polymer-dot-js-ii/).